K. C. Paul

-K. C. Paul or Kartik Chandra Paul (born 1942) is an Indian conspiracy theorist and self-proclaimed scientist and astronomer who has for almost the last forty years, been trying to prove that the Sun revolves around the Earth and not vice versa.
+Kartik Chandra Paul (born 1942) is an Indian conspiracy theorist and self-proclaimed scientist and astronomer who has for almost the last forty years, been trying to prove that the Sun revolves around the Earth and not vice versa.

 Early life

 Paul was born in 1942 in the Anuliya village of Amta of Howrah.
 Though he was admitted to a local school, he could not continue his studies due to financial trouble.

 Military service

 Paul's one graffiti, propagating his theory.

 Paul is an exponent of Geocentric model.

 During the Sino-Indian War of 1962, he joined the Indian Army as a constable.
 Initially, he was posted at Fatehgarh of Uttar Pradesh.
 Then, he was transferred to Rajputana regiment.
 He served there for 15 years.

 During this time, the concept that the Sun revolved around the Earth came to his mind.
 He started studying and performing experiments.
 In 1974 he became assured that the conventional Heliocentrism theory is incorrect and in actuality the Sun revolves around the Earth.

 He wrote a thesis, self-published it and started publicising his concept.
 A Hindi newspaper Amar Ujala took his interview and published it.
 According to Indian Army regulations, one can not give an interview without having prior permission.
 Paul was show-caused when he gave interviews to few other newspapers.
 Generally service is automatically terminated if the accused person does not reply within 30 days.
 Paul did not respond to the show-cause and he was terminated from the Indian Army.